bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 ## Extra credit

+// TODO: FULL NODE / MEMPOOL

 You don't have to keep this program in the SSH terminal -- if you've been working on a Raspberry Pi it'd be quite easy to attach a [small HDMI display](https://purse.io/search/5%22%20HDMI%20raspberry%20pi) and [tiny wireless keyboard](https://purse.io/search/mini%20usb%20keyboard%20wireless) to make yourself a stand alone clock.
 Install it in an old picture frame!
 Hang it on your wall and send us a photo! :-)

 The Bcoin Block Clock that I made took the interface one step further: LEDs!
 I used a [NeoPixel ring](https://learn.adafruit.com/neopixels-on-raspberry-pi) to display the blocks over the past hour, using LED color to illustrate block version or size.
-A second, inner NeoPixel ring [indicates the progress of the difficulty adjustment period.](https://twitter.com/MatthewZipkin/status/885318444387680256) I added a [small OLED display](https://learn.adafruit.com/ssd1306-oled-displays-with-raspberry-pi-and-beaglebone-black) for the blockchain readout.
+A second, inner NeoPixel ring [indicates the progress of the difficulty adjustment period.](https://twitter.com/MatthewZipkin/status/885318444387680256)
+I added a [small OLED display](https://learn.adafruit.com/ssd1306-oled-displays-with-raspberry-pi-and-beaglebone-black) for the blockchain readout.
 The python libraries for these add-ons are open source and will integrate easily into your project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rSh_Gh1O_YM" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>